pqabelian/abelian-community-website/docs/guide/get-started.md

 # Get Started

+## Overview

+This guide aims to help you install and run the Abelian blockchain program on your computer.
+We will walk you through the process step by step to ensure you can smoothly start using Abec and Abewallet.
+If you have any questions or need further assistance, feel free to seek help in our [Discord community](https://discord.com/invite/5rrDxP29hx) in the mining channel (go to the "how-to-mine-abel" sub-channel after "verify-yourself").
+Let's get started!

 ## 1. Installation
 There are three pieces of software: **abec**, **abewallet** and **abectl**.
 They are downloaded in two compressed files, something like **abec-macos-amd64-v1.0.0.tar.gz** and **abewalletmlp-macos-amd64-v1.0.1.tar.gz** for macOS running on an x86 architecture (e.g. Intel chips).
 More information can be found in the Discord.